 GENEALOGICAL SOCIETY MEETING

-Does your family have skeletons in the closet?
-Do you have family unsolved mysteries?
 Do you need assistance with family questions and where to find the answers?

-All meetings and classes are a service of the Bartlesville Genealogical Society and are free and open to anyone interested in beginning or continuing their family research.
+All meetings and classes are a service of the Bartlesville Genealogical Society are free and open to anyone interested in beginning or continuing their family research.
 Information discussed will assist beginners, and experienced genealogists will find useful tips in continuing family research.

-ASK A GENEALOGIST DAY – GENEALOGY 101
+ASK A GENEALOGIST DAY